ORIENTAL RUGS CLEANING

-To document preexisting conditions & give realistic expectations.
+Document preexisting conditions & give realistic expectations.
 State country of origin and test for fiber content, (some stains will not come out).
-Test for dye migration, moth damage, previous repairs, rotting of foundation, etc…
+Test for dye migration, moth damage, previous repairs, rotting of foundation, etc.

 STEP 2: AIR-DUST/DEODORIZE (OZONE)

-To remove impacted soils, sand, and other particulate matter prior to washing.
+Remove impacted soils, sand, and other particulate matter prior to washing.
 This is accomplished by a high volume of air passing across and through the rug to force out debris which cannot be vacuumed out.
-We also charge our air with ozone to freshen rugs and deodorize
+We also charge our air with ozone to freshen rugs and deodorize.

 STEP 3: DYE-TEST

 Test for dye migration/bleeding.
-This requires placing an absorbent cloth on top of small area after it has been treated with neutral detergent solution.
+This involves placing an absorbent cloth on top of a small area after it has been treated with neutral detergent solution.
 The amount of dye that transfers to the cloth gives us an idea of what kind of care the rug requires.

 STEP 4: WASH CYCLE